 - F. Licensing of Commissioners.
-Each Commissioner hired by the Governor must submit a License application to the San Felipe Pueblo Gaming Regulatory Commission as provided in Section 10.
+Each Commissioner hired by the Tribal Council must submit a License application to the San Felipe Pueblo Gaming Regulatory Commission as provided in Section 10.
 Upon conclusion of the required background investigation and after making its suitability determination, the San Felipe Pueblo Gaming Regulatory Commission shall grant or deny a License.
-If a License is granted, the Governor may then request that the Tribal Council ratify the proposed Commissioner as required by Section 8(D).
-If a License application is denied, the Governor shall select another Commissioner.
-No Commissioner may begin service without a License and Tribal Council ratification.
-In considering ratification, the Governor, together with the other members of the Tribal Administration (specifically, the Lt.
+If a License application is denied, the selection committee shall select another Commissioner.
+No Commissioner may begin service without a License.
+The Governor, together with the other members of the Tribal Administration (specifically, the Lt.
 Governor, War Chief, Assistant War Chief, Fiscale, and Assistant Fiscale), may review the background investigation material gathered by the Gaming Regulatory Commission, provided that each such tribal official shall first sign a confidentiality agreement (or any other agreement required by an applicable federal agency) expressly agreeing that he shall not disclose the background information to any other person. - G. Termination of Commissioners.
 A Commissioner may be terminated only for cause and only in accordance with the following procedures: - 1.
-Termination of a Commissioner shall be initiated by the Governor with written notice to the Commissioner, specifying the cause for termination. - 2.
+Termination of a Commissioner shall be initiated by the San Felipe Pueblo Gaming Regulatory Commission with written notice to the Commissioner, specifying the cause for termination. - 2.
 The cause for termination shall be limited to: - a. conviction in any court of a felony or crime involving dishonesty; - b. failure to meet or maintain the qualifications for San Felipe Pueblo Gaming Regulatory Commissioners set forth in Section 8(E); - c. gross neglect of duty; or - d. malfeasance in office, or conduct which amounts to gross and intentional disregard of the laws and procedures applicable to the affairs of the San Felipe Pueblo Gaming Regulatory Commission. - 3.
-The Tribal Council shall convene a special meeting for the sole purpose of approving or disapproving the termination of the Commissioner.
-Before any action is taken, the Commissioner shall be given a full opportunity, either in person or through a representative of his/her choice and at his or her sole expense, to answer or otherwise respond to any and all charges against him or her. - 4.
+The Governor shall convene a special meeting of the Tribal Council for the sole purpose of approving or disapproving the termination of the Commissioner.
+Before any action is taken by the Tribal Council, the Commissioner shall be given a full opportunity, either in person or through a representative of his/her choice and at his or her sole expense, to answer or otherwise respond to any and all charges against him or her. - 4.
 To terminate a Commissioner, the affirmative action of a consensus of the members of the Tribal Council present at such meeting is required. - 5.
 Constructive termination and termination for reasons other than those listed above is prohibited.